 This role is perfect for those with varying schedules, or prefer taking care of the horses.

-Barn helpers do not need to schedule work hours, but are welcome to pop in when time permits.
+Barn helpers do not need to schedule work hours, but are welcome to help when their schedule permits.

-Tasks vary depending on the needs of our staff, but can include database entry, mailings, preparing for events, researching recruiting events and grants, etc.
+Tasks vary, and may include database entry, mailings, preparing for and clean up after events, researching recruiting events and grants, etc.